 Where do children go during service?

 Children and youth are certainly welcome to stay for worship in our Meeting House.
-After a brief Children’s Message by the pastor–delivered 10-15 minutes into the service–most children and youth leave for Church School.
+After a brief Children’s Message–delivered about 15 minutes into the service–most children and youth leave for Church School.
 Those who wish to stay for the service with their guardian(s) are welcome to do so.
 Nursery care is available for little ones.
 Children and youth join the adults in Fellowship Hall for refreshments following the service.

 Who is invited to take communion?

 All are welcome at Meadowbrook’s communion table.
 You do not have to be a member of our congregation or any church to partake in the sacrament of the Lord’s Supper (the Eucharist).
-In non-pandemic times, the congregation remains seated during communion whilst trays of bread and cups are passed to each pew.
-On communion Sundays these days, prepackaged elements are placed outside the Meeting House for comers-in to take to their seat.
+The congregation remains seated during communion whilst trays of bread and cups are passed to each pew.

 21355 Meadowbrook Road